England is richly endowed with hundreds of stately homes, often complete with fine gardens and landscaped parkland. But which are the best to visit?

 If you intend to visit several stately homes in a year, then taking up annual membership of one or more of the three heritage main organisations could save you a lot of money.
 We have special offers on annual and gift membership.

-English Heritage: For 15% discount on annual and gift membership, click on English Heritage, enter EH2020 at checkout.
+English Heritage: For 20% discount on annual and gift membership, click on English Heritage, enter STEAF20 at checkout.

-Historic Houses: For a £5 discount on annual and gift membership, click on Historic Houses, and use our unique discount code STEW05.
+Historic Houses: For a £5 discount on gift and new membership, click on Historic Houses, and use our unique discount code STEW05.

-National Trust: To receive free binoculars with annual or gift membership paid by direct debit, click National Trust.
+National Trust: To receive a £15 National Trust gift card with annual or gift membership paid by direct debit, click on National Trust.

 POSTED 4th DECEMBER 2020 by STEVE HANSON.
 The photographs were taken by BARBARA HANSON.